sony/model_optimization/model_compression_toolkit/qat/pytorch/quantizer/README.md

 Once you have instantiated the class, you can use the `__call__` method to quantize the given inputs while training using the quantizer parameters.
 The method returns the quantized tensor.
 You must implement the abstract method `__call__` in your subclass which inherits `BasePytorchTrainableQuantizer`.

 In order to export the quantizer for deployment you also must to implement `convert2inferable` method.
-For that you need to create your Inferable Quantizer.
+For that you need to create your Inferable Quantizer (see [InferableQuantizers](https://github.com/sony/model_optimization/tree/main/model_compression_toolkit/quantizers_infrastructure/pytorch/inferable_quantizers/README.md))

 Example for custom symmetric weights training quantizer.
 First, add enum to `TrainingMethod` in `qat/common/qat_config.py` your custom training method and set your custom quantizer to `quantization_dispatcher_builder.py` dictionary.